-Tier lists have circulated the internet for as long as amiibo training has existed, and now, official ones are finally available.
+Tier lists have circulated the internet for as long as competitive amiibo training has existed, and now, official ones are finally available.
 In Super Smash Bros.
-4, heavyweight fighters like Bowser and Ganondorf ruled the metagame; in Super Smash Bros.
-Ultimate, the top-tier fighters are more diverse and cannot be categorized into a single description.
+4, heavyweight fighters Bowser and Ganondorf ruled the metagame; in Super Smash Bros.
+Ultimate, the top-tier fighters are a bit more diverse and cannot be categorized into a single description.

 In Super Smash Bros.
 4

-In Super Smash Bros.
-4, equipment was both allowed and encouraged; it was almost always included in the standard ruleset.
-Little Mac and Cloud were once banned from competitive play, but were later permitted under a strict set of restrictions.
-This tier list accounts for both of these restrictions; Little Mac and Cloud are still top-tier, but are not the best characters in the game.
-The list was last updated on June 25, 2019.
+In the Super Smash Bros.
+4 metagame, equipment was both allowed and encouraged; as a result, it was almost always included in the standard ruleset.
+Little Mac and Cloud were once entirely banned from competitive play, but were later permitted under a strict set of equipment restrictions.
+The tier list accounts for both of these restrictions: Little Mac and Cloud are still considered top-tier, but are not the best characters in the game.
+This list was last updated on June 25, 2019.